PhillyWebGuy/go-concurrency-poc/README.md

 PORT=3000
 `

+In addition to haveing Go and Docker/Rancher installed, you will also need Air.

-Run this command from a terminal:
+If you don't know what Air is, or have it installed, run this command from a terminal:

 `go install github.com/air-verse/air@latest`

-Run command at top level of project to utilized air

-`air`
+Now you should be ready to run your application.

+First, run the PostgreSQL database by executing this command from the root of the project:

+`make up`

+Then, run the web server:

+`make http`

 Point your browser: http://localhost:3000